stepmat/multi-agent_gridworld_trust/README.md

-# Welcome to the Multi-Agent Grid World Collaborative Trust Environment!
+# Welcome to the Multi-Agent Grid World Trust Environment!

 ## Key Features